-QB POS barcode scanner allows the user to complete sales process swiftly and get the customer queue over with apart from checking up on the stock of products and raw material left with the business.
-Basic components needed are wired barcode scanner (Honeywell 1300 VAD being the best) and label/barcode printer (with most people preferring Zebra LP2824 USP).
-Another option is wireless barcode scanner by the name – Honeywell MS6235 Voyager BT.
+QB POS barcode scanner allows the user to complete the sales process swiftly and get the customer queue over with apart from checking up on the stock of products and raw material left with the business.
+The basic components needed are a wired barcode scanner (Honeywell 1300 VAD being the best) and a label/barcode printer (with most people preferring Zebra LP2824 USP).
+Another option is a wireless barcode scanner by the name – of Honeywell MS6235 Voyager BT.

 When it comes to QuickBooks POS two different sizes of barcode labels are supported.
-One which consists of 1500 labels in one roll is 1.2 inches wide * 0.85 inches length and other basically caters for 1135 labels for each roll with measurements as 2.25 inches as width * 1.25 inches as length.
+One which consists of 1500 labels in one roll is 1.2 inches wide * 0.85 inches in length and the other basically caters for 1135 labels for each roll with measurements as 2.25 inches as width * 1.25 inches as length.

 To understand the theory behind barcode in Point of Sale, let’s take an example of any item from the stock items.
-Generally the no. allotted to the item under the heading “Item No.” is denoted as barcode created by the esteemed QuickBooks POS software.
+Generally the no. allotted to the item under the heading “Item No.” is denoted as a barcode created by the esteemed QuickBooks POS software.
 It is recommended and strongly advised not to change this number.
-QuickBooks does this to keep the process in systematic order and user should try to maintain the same by noting other items in the same sequence.
+QuickBooks does this to keep the process in systematic order and users should try to maintain the same by noting other items in the same sequence.
 This can also be denoted as SKU (Stock Keeping Unit) for the same product.
-Another way of keeping stock in line is by noting it as per the UPC codes that at times is attached to the item.
+Another way of keeping stock in line is by noting it as per the UPC codes that at times are attached to the item.
 All the user has to do is scan this UPC code and enter it under the field name of UPC.

 Many times users get confused as to which path to follow – Barcode or UPC code.
-Although it recommended to go for UPC code if the item is already attached to it, however, if the business owner so wishes, both the codes can be followed – UPC code and Barcode generated by QuickBooks POS along with additional printing of barcode and attaching it to product.
+Although it is recommended to go for a UPC code if the item is already attached to it, however, if the business owner so wishes, both the codes can be followed – UPC code and Barcode generated by QuickBooks POS along with additional printing of barcode and attaching it to the product.
 The usage of both codes ensures tight security by providing another veil of cover for the item.
-Furthermore, both codes accords even more strict control over the stock.
-A problem faced with only UPC code by many users is that selling price decided by you for the product may not be correct.
+Furthermore, both codes accord even more strict control over the stock.
+A problem faced with only UPC code by many users is that the selling price decided by you for the product may not be correct.
 This problem gets resolved by printing the barcode developed by QuickBooks Point of Sale.